 Finding the right fit is key…

 If you are a post-collegiate athlete and are looking for a group to train with, we hope you’ll give us a look.
-Ragged Mountain Racing is a newly-formed, post-collegiate racing team modeled after such successful organizations as the Hanson’s Distance Project, Team USA Minnesota, and ZAP Fitness.
+Ragged Mountain Racing is a post-collegiate racing team modeled after such successful organizations as the Hanson’s Distance Project, Team USA Minnesota, and ZAP Fitness.
 We believe that Charlottesville, VA is an outstanding place to train.
 We also believe that we’ve developed the coaching and training resources that can help you take your career to the next level.

 We believe that the collegiate training model, with some small modifications, is critical to successful distance training.
 We believe that a team-atmosphere (both for athletic and social support) is important.
-The primary disadvantages of the collegiate model are that 1) there is very little room for individuality and 2) it is difficult to focus all one’s energies on athletics.

 And, we will do everything we can to provide you with flexible, part time employment, as well as help you find affordable housing and possibly free health insurance, so that you will have the time, and energy, to truly focus on running.